Linear response study of collisionless spin drag: Weakly interacting Bose-Bose mixture: drag and excitations

+This coincides with the result obtained in \cite{FilShe} where also the finite temperature result was derived.
+The expression of Eq.~(\ref{final}) is rather suggestive.
+The second line of the equation displays a result that we anticipated in subsec.~\ref{sec:sumrules} and that holds in general: only matrix elements between multiparticle excited states ($\sim b^\dagger b^\dagger |0 \rangle$) contribute to the transverse response, as expected from the discussion in subsec.~\ref{sec:sumrules}.
+In the present case of a $\mathbb{Z}_2$ symmetric mixture the multiparticle excitations are composed of spin and density phonons.

-This reproduces the result obtained in \cite{FilShe} by expanding the spectrum of the mixture for small superfluid velocities.
-The expression of equation (\ref{final}) is rather suggestive.
-The numerator implies that the collisionless drag strictly depends on the difference in the bare excitation energies in the spin and density channel.
-The result of equation (\ref{final}) is an even function of the interspecies interaction $g_{AB}$, as a result of the Bogoliubov approximation.
-Inclusion of higher order terms should eliminate this symmetry.
+The numerator on the third line of Eq.~(\ref{final}) implies that the collisionless drag strictly depends on the difference in the bare excitation energies in the spin and density channel.
+The result of Eq.~(\ref{final}) is an even function of the interspecies interaction $g_{AB}$, as a result of the Bogoliubov approximation, while the inclusion of higher order terms should eliminate this symmetry.
 In particular one can expect the drag to be stronger in the attractive regime where density-density fluctuations are enhanced.

-The sum in equation (\ref{final}) can be turned into an integral which can be solved analytically, giving:
+The sum in Eq.~(\ref{final}) can be turned into an integral which can be solved analytically, giving:

 where $\eta=\frac{|g_{AB}|}{g}$ and: